rakibulshamim/Junit-Demo-Project/README.md

 - Take ScreenShot from webpage
   - Take a screenshot and save the image to local storage
 - Read data from Excel
-  - View all data from a excel sheet
+  - View all data from an excel sheet

 ### Reports